qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 We tend to regret doing something in short term, but regret not doing something in the long term.
 [Reference](https://www.anderson.ucla.edu/faculty/keith.chen/negot.%20papers/GilovichMedvec_Regret95.pdf).

 > 'I have led a toothless life', he thought.
 'A toothless life.
 I have never bitten into anything.
 I was waiting.
-I was reserving myself for later on-and I have just noticed that my teeth have gone. ...'
+I was reserving myself for later on \- and I have just noticed that my teeth have gone. ...'
 >
 > \- Jean-Paul Sartre